gardenlinux/gardenlinux/docs/02_operators/deployment/gcp-secureboot.md

 Each resource and the removal of it will only be executed by pressing the `y` button into the prompt.
 You can also skip some of the resources by pressing `N`.

-Since an environment can also run other integration test resources which may not be removed, you can identify each resource by corresponding tags and a created UUID for each test run.
-At the beginning of the integration test for example, the integration test prints the information about the used UUID which can then be used for identifying the proper GCP resources easily:
+Since an environment can also run other platform test resources which may not be removed, you can identify each resource by corresponding tags and a created UUID for each test run.
+At the beginning of the platform test for example, the platform test prints the information about the used UUID which can then be used for identifying the proper GCP resources easily:

 ```
 INFO     gcp-testbed:gcp.py:204 This test's tags are:
 INFO     gcp-testbed:gcp.py:206         component: gardenlinux
-INFO     gcp-testbed:gcp.py:206         test-type: integration-test
+INFO     gcp-testbed:gcp.py:206         test-type: platform-test
 INFO     gcp-testbed:gcp.py:206         test-name: gl-test-20221130100632
 INFO     gcp-testbed:gcp.py:206         test-uuid: dc183e89-8f9e-454f-a080-80831d833f05
 ```
-The `clean_orphans_gcp.py` script will always print the tags of GCP resources as well once it ask you to remove them, so it should be possible to identify the correct resources and skip them if they do not belong to the integration test of this documentation.
+The `clean_orphans_gcp.py` script will always print the tags of GCP resources as well once it ask you to remove them, so it should be possible to identify the correct resources and skip them if they do not belong to the platform test of this documentation.